 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct two to three months out for peak season.
 Skip if you want size in a standard bungalow; the suites are where the actual upgrade lives across this 16-room property.